You want smart political talk without the meltdowns?

 Is that not breathtaking to you?

-I'll tell you, I remember when Hochel was telling people uh to go to Florida, and you know, it just shows what what they want on the left, they just want a one-party state.
+I'll tell you, I remember when Hochul was telling people to go to Florida.

-Uh they don't want dissent.
+They don't want dissent.

 But when you're talking about how you have mobile people, okay, well, what's the response to that?

-What they will do, they will double down on the policies that cause people to flee, and then what they'll do is they'll hire revenue agents to surveil people to see how many days they're in New York versus Florida or wherever.
+And then what they'll do is they'll hire revenue agents to surveil people to see how many days they're in New York versus Florida or wherever.

-And so they put all this energy into trying to prop up the failed system that they have uh rather than just try to do different policies.
+And so they put all this energy into trying to prop up the failed system that they have rather than just try to do different policies.

-But I will tell you this, Sean, because there is, and when high profile people move who are wealthy, that does make news.
+But I will tell you this, Sean, because there is, and when high-profile people move who are wealthy, that does make news.

-But I run into folks every day, you know, as governor, who these are middle class folks.
+But I run into folks every day, you know, as governor who these are middle-class folks.

 They have been pushed out.

-It is not just the Uber wealthy who have been pushed out.
+It is not just the uber wealthy who have been pushed out.

-They've been pushed out because education's gotten bad, crime has gotten bad, uh, the government, uh COVID was a disaster, how they handled that.
+They've been pushed out because education's gotten bad, crime has gotten bad.

-So there are all these different reasons why people have fled to Florida in record numbers, and we're still the number one state in net in migration, you know, all these years now that I've been governor.
+And we're still the number one state in net immigration, you know, all these years now that I've been governor.

-I mean, the numbers really speak volumes, but I mean, for a good I used to uh I got very close to Rick Perry, your predecessor, Senator uh now Senator Scott, Bobby Gendal.
+But I mean, I used to, I got very close to Rick Perry, your predecessor, Senator, now Senator Scott, Bobby Jendal.

 They were up in New York all the time.